-Renters are now the majority in 103 suburbs that were previously homeowner territory 10 years ago, and 57 other suburbs are expected to follow suit in the next five years.
-Many of these suburbs belong to the Miami, Washington, D.C., and Los Angeles metros, with notorious Beverly Hills, CA, among those that flipped.
+Renters are now the majority in 103 suburbs that were previously homeowner territory 10 years ago, and 57 others are expected to follow suit in the next five years.
+Many of these renter suburbs belong to the Miami, Washington, D.C., and Los Angeles metros, with notorious Beverly Hills, CA, among those that flipped.

 The very definition of suburban living has been rewritten throughout the last decade as suburbs in the nation’s 50 largest metros gained 4.7 million people since 2010 — a whopping 79% of whom were renters, according to the latest U.S. Census data.
 Today, about 21 million people rent a suburban home in the 50 largest U.S. metros — 3.7 million more than 10 years ago.
 What’s more, between 2010 and 2019, the number of suburban renters grew by 22% — a number that dwarfs the 3% increase in suburban homeowners during the same period.

 Due to these changes in numbers since 2010, renters claimed the majority share in 103 suburbs, while only four suburbs transitioned to owner-majority in the same timeframe.
 Moreover, the latest Census data shows that nearly two out of every five people in today’s suburbia are renters, making up an average share of 39% in the suburbs of our largest metros.

 Renter-Majority Suburbs Increase by 69% in 10 Years

 During the past decade, the migration toward the suburbs developed fast: The number of suburban areas where renters are the majority grew by a staggering 69%.
 Now, following the switch to renter majority of these 103 suburbs, there are a total of 242 renter-dominated suburbs out of 1,105 suburbs analyzed in our 50 largest metros.